Warner Bros. Water Tower: Usage in media

-Starting with the HBO Max original film, Locked Down, the repainted water tower is featured in the current Warner Bros.
-Pictures opening for the first time and is now the focal point of the studio lot (now rendered in photorealistic CGI) portion of the sequence.
+Starting with the HBO Max original film, Locked Down (2021), the repainted water tower is featured in the then-new Warner Bros.
+Pictures opening logo for the first time and is now the focal point of the studio lot (now rendered in photorealistic CGI) portion of the sequence.
 The entire opening sequence was rendered as CGI by Devastudios to show the studio lot at magic hour, with the sun rising over the Cahuenga Pass to the south, using Terragen for the sky and clouds, along with the studio's blueprints from the Warner Bros.
 Studio Facilities and the available photography and videography from Warner Bros.
-Studio Tour Hollywood and Google Maps, all in order to reconstruct it in CGI.
+Studio Tour Hollywood and Google Maps, all in order to reconstruct it in CGI, with a new fanfare composed by Ludwig Göransson.
 In real life, the sun rises in the east, over the Forest Lawn cemetery and the Walt Disney Studios.
+Starting with Wonka (2023), the logo was updated to feature the redesigned shield with the company name sash and banner.
+Furthermore, the CG elements were re-rendered using the Academy Color Encoding System (ACES), while the texture for the studio's water tower was updated using Adobe Substance 3D Painter and starting with Under Parallel Skies (2024), the logo featured a new fanfare entitled "Classic Reflection", a new rendition of the fanfare from the 1999 and 2020 logos, composed, arranged and conducted by Jacob Yoffee, co-conducted by Anthony Parnther, orchestrated by Nolan Markey, and mixed by Jason LaRocca, originally it was expected to be debuted in the UK and Ireland print of The Boys in the Boat (2023) but it was dismissed.